Support Grants

 Applicants must seek funding from other sources, prior to applying.

-Applications are accepted without this requirement, if applying for items of equipment costing $200 or less (excluding GST).
-The Committee reserves the right to raise the $200 limit in special circumstances.
+Applications are accepted without this requirement, if applying for items of equipment costing $250 or less (excluding GST).